 15 sales follow-up email templates

-Here are 15 follow-up email templates (divided up by use case) to help you engage prospects and keep them moving through the sales funnel.
+Here are 15 polite follow-up email templates (divided up by use case) to help you engage prospects and turn them into customers faster.

-1. Email subject line: Are you ready for a follow-up?
+1. Email subject line: Are you ready to take the next steps?

 Hi [insert name],

-Thanks for your time recently.
-It was great to chat, and I’d love to know how you’d like to move the conversation forward.
+Thanks for your time [last week/yesterday/recently].
+It was great to chat and I’d love to know how you’d like to move the conversation forward.

 I look forward to hearing from you.